mvaled/mvaled-github-io-sources/content/2025/reviving-this-blog.rst

 The colors
 ----------

 This was another struggle.
-Chosing colors that mix weld together is very hard for me (and GPTs).
+Chosing colors that combine well together is very hard for me (and GPTs).
 I kept it simple -- black, white and grays in between for the main text and styling; and Pygment's Lovelace and Material for the code blocks.

 This is not settled